No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 Heat the oven to it’s hottest setting, minimum of 500ºF (260ºC) then evenly spread the tomato topping on the dough.

 When the oven is ready, place one pizza on the very bottom of the oven for 4 or 5 minutes.
-Then move to the center of the oven for another 5 to 7 minutes.
+Then quickly add toppings, if you are using any, and move to the center of the oven for another 5 to 7 minutes.
 (These cooking times will vary depending on your oven and oven temperature.)

 Just lift the pizza with a fork to peek underneath and see if the bottom is brown.
 The bottom should look like this when it is ready: